 Top six best-selling Tequila brandsBy Nicola Carruthers

-Following our recently published Brand Champions 2019 report – an analysis of the spirits brands selling more than one-million cases annually – we run through the world’s best-selling Tequila brands on the market today.
+Following our recently published Brand Champions 2020 report – an in-depth analysis of the brands selling more than one-million cases annually – here, we run through the world’s best-selling Tequila brands on the market today.

 Place last year: 6

-The brand is edging closer to overtaking its nearest competitor El Jimador Tequila.
+Hornitos is edging closer to overtaking its nearest competitor, El Jimador Tequila.

 5. El Jimador